robertdj/dotfiles/README.md

 My one & only editor is Vim and I manage plugins with [vim-plug](https://github.com/junegunn/vim-plug).
 On a fresh install/new user vim-plug has to be installed and the plugins have to be downloaded and installed.

-As illustrated on the Thoughbots [webpage](https://robots.thoughtbot.com/rcm-for-rc-files-in-dotfiles-repos), this can be accomplished with rcm using a hook.
+As illustrated on [Thoughtbot's webpage](https://robots.thoughtbot.com/rcm-for-rc-files-in-dotfiles-repos), this can be accomplished with rcm using a hook.

 The `.vim` directory is symlinked on the top level (as specified in the `rcrc` file).